Skip to content

 • Determine who must pay mortgage/rent and other associated costs

-• Prohibit someone from entering the family property even if they are legally entitled to inhabit the space (e.g., excluding a violent or abusive family member)
+• Prohibit someone from entering the family property for a specific period of time, even if they are legally entitled to inhabit the space

-• Impose a right to come back to the family property (e.g., after being locked out when you shouldn’t have been)
+• Enable someone to return to live in the family property (e.g., after being locked out when you shouldn’t have been)

 How Long Does an Occupation Order Last?